metabase/metabase/docs/troubleshooting-guide/db-performance.md

 **Explanation**

 By default, Metabase makes regular sync and scan queries against your database to keep your tables up to date, get fresh values for filter dropdowns, and make helpful suggestions.
-If you've got a very large database, you can choose to trigger the queries manually instead of on a schedule.
+If you've got a very large database, you can choose to trigger these queries manually instead of on a schedule.

 ## Questions that use number, date, or timestamp columns